Overview of Summer at Hopkins Tuition and Fees

 Session aND Dates Last day to Receive A Refund

-• Students initially registered after May 18, have 7 days after registration to receive a refund.
+• Students initially registered after April 17, 2026 will have 7 days after registration to receive a refund.

 • If the university cancels a program without indicating an alternate program option, a full tuition refund is granted.